tinythings/sysinspect/docs/genusage/secure_transport.rst

 - replacing or re-registering a Minion may require a fresh trust relationship
 - if trust data is stale, recovery should use re-bootstrap or re-registration, not hand-edited files
+- if the Minion cannot prove trust anymore, it should fail closed rather than quietly continue insecurely

 What Actually Protects The Traffic
 ----------------------------------